 In assessing the suitability for designation, the emphasis is on the character of area rather than on individual buildings.

-South Bucks has 21 Conservation Areas; some of which have appraisals.
+We have 21 Conservation Areas; some of which have appraisals.
 Maps of the 21 Conservation Areas, and those that have appraisals, are available to download at the foot of the page.
-You can also see where the Conservation Areas are located within the District on the Proposals Map.

 Planning Controls within a Conservation Area

 Stricter planning controls apply in Conservation Areas so as to preserve and enhance their special character and their heritage.
-Permitted Development rights are also more restricted in Conservation Areas and certain demolition works will require Conservation Area Consent.
+Permitted Development rights are also more restricted in Conservation Areas and certain demolition works will require planning permission.
 The Local Plan contains a range of policies for Conservation Areas and further advice can be found on the Planning Portal - conservation areas

-If you wish to build a new building within a Conservation Area, you are advised to seek advice from our Conservation & Design Officer via firstname.lastname@example.org before submitting an application.
+If you wish to build a new building within a Conservation Area, you are advised to seek advice from our planning officers via firstname.lastname@example.org before submitting an application.

 Please note that all applications for Conservation Area Consent should be accompanied by a design and access statement